-Rich in maritime culture and history, the area offers breathtaking scenery of the natural rugged west coast.
+Rich in maritime culture and history, the area offers breathtaking scenery and pristine views of endless wilderness.

 The Alaska cruise season runs from the end of April until mid-October and provides a variety of options for departure ports from Vancouver, BC in Canada; Seattle, Washington; Seward (Anchorage) or Fairbanks, Alaska; and from San Francisco or San Diego, California.

-There are a variety of cruise ships sailing these waters and each offer slightly different itineraries at varying price points.
+There are various cruise ships sailing these waters, each offering slightly different itineraries at varying price points.
 Many different cruise lines explore Alaska destinations.

 Best ports of call Alaska cruise guide